Plumsail/documents-docs/source/flow/how-tos/documents/use-regex-match-to-extract-values.rst

 Conclusion
 ~~~~~~~~~~
 Now you should have an idea how to work with `Regular Expression Match` action in `Plumsail Documents connector for Power Automate (Microsoft Flow)`_.
-If you haven’t used it yet, registering an account would be the first step, you can learn about it `here`_.
+If you haven’t used it yet, `registering an account` would be the first step.
 It is quite easy to get started.

 .. _Regular Expression Match: ../../../flow/actions/document-processing.html#regular-expression-match
 .. _Actions: ../../../index.html